F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/existing_stack/README.md

-# Deploying the BIG-IP VE in Azure - 3 NIC(Traditional Deployment; Existing Networking Stack)
+# Deploying the BIG-IP VE in Azure - 3 NIC (Traditional Deployment, Existing Networking Stack)

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

-This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
+This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in an existing stack in Microsoft Azure.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic(Virtual Server) and back-end application interfaces.

-As a result of Azure now supporting multiple public-IP's to multiple private IP's per NIC this template is now fully functional.
-As an additional item this template allows for the selection of additional Public/Private IP's to be created for the external "application" NIC to be utilized for passing traffic into virtual servers in a more traditional fashion.
+This template is a result of Azure adding support for multiple public/private IP addresses for each NIC.
+This template also has the ability to create specify additional Public/Private IP addresses for the external "application" NIC to be used for passing traffic to virtual servers in a more traditional fashion.

 You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.